Jose W. Diokno: Senator

 In 1963, Diokno ran for senator under the Nacionalista Party and won with almost half of the popular vote.

 His laws and bills were often considered nationalistic in essence, as he called for the creation of the Equal Pay for Equal Work Act, which would ban discrimination of Filipinos in American companies.
-The infamous ex-president of San Miguel Corp. named Andy Soriano of the Philippine Association and US Ambassador Bill Blair Jr. controversially fought to have the bill eventually vetoed before they stepped down from their positions.
+The infamous ex-president of San Miguel Corp. named Andy Soriano of the Philippine Association and US Ambassador Bill Blair Jr. controversially fought to have the bill vetoed before they stepped down.
 Diokno often fought American policies that involved transfer pricing.

 For his performance as legislator and fight for nationalism, Diokno was named Outstanding Senator by the Philippines Free Press from 1967 to 1970, making him the only legislator to receive the recognition for four successive years.
+In 1968, Diokno was awarded as the Outstanding CPA in Government Service by the Philippine Institute of Certified Public Accountants.
 Diokno also served as the delegate for many commissions including the United Nations General Assembly in the middle of the 1960s.
+Diokno was also honored as the most outstanding senator by the Philippine Government Employees Association (PGEA) with a PGEA Plaque of Honor in December 1971, among other awards.

 Chairmanship of the Economic Affairs Committee

 Senator Diokno became chairman of the Senate Economic Affairs Committee, and worked for the passage of pro-Filipino legislation, including what is considered to be the most important incentive law in the country, RA 5186, also known as the Investment Incentives Act of 1967, which provides incentives to mostly Filipino investors and entrepreneurs that would place control of the Philippine economy predominantly in the hands of Filipinos.
 The law would also be the first groundbreaking initiative of the Philippine economy to gradually step out of its import substitution mindset.
 It also led to the foundation of the Board of Investments, the premier government agency responsible for propagating investments in the Philippines.

 Diokno then authored RA 6173 or the Oil Industry Commission Act of 1971, which created the Oil Industry Commission (OIC) to regulate oil pricing in different companies.
-This eventually led to the dominance of three oil companies in Caltex, the alternative name of the American corporation Chevron, Petron, a local partner of Middle-Eastern Saudi Aramco and is owned by the monopoly brewery San Miguel Corporation, and Shell based in the Netherlands.
-He also authored Joint Resolution No. 2, which set the policies for economic development and social progress.
-In addition to that, he sponsored and co-authored the Export Incentives Act of 1970, which was the partner of the Investment Incentives Act, and wrote the Revised Election Law, among many others.
+This eventually led to the dominance of three oil companies in Caltex, the alternative name of the American corporation Chevron, Petron, a local partner of Middle-Eastern Saudi Aramco and is owned by the brewery San Miguel Corporation, and Shell based in the Netherlands.